 - Wrap the ring, if using, in the paper.

 - Scoop the dough out onto a floured board again, add the ring and knead the dough for about 5 minutes.

 - Place the dough into a greased 1lb loaf tin and place on the middle shelf in the oven.
-Bake for 50 minutes, check with a metal skewer, of the skewer comes out clean it is done.
-Leave to cook for 5 minutes in the tin then remove it and leave to cool completely on a wire rack.
+Bake for 50 minutes, check with a metal skewer, when the skewer comes out clean it is done.
+Leave to cool for 5 minutes in the tin then remove it and leave to cool completely on a wire rack.

-- Cut into slices and a little Irish butter
+- Cut into slices and serve with a good helping of Irish butter.

 I love traditions, so important to keep them going in this ever changing world.
 I've never heard of barmbrack, sounds delicious, the dough is very similar to a typical Christmas platted bread in my country. xx

 Thanks Hana x Oh I'd love to hear more about that Christmas platted bread...